lotusknight/3D-MOOD/README.md

 python scripts/demo.py
 ```

-It will save the prediction as follow to `assets/demo/output.png`.
+It will save the prediction as follows to `assets/demo/output.png`.

 ![](assets/demo/output.png)